tamelabe/PostgreSQL_bootcamp/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key, person and pizzeria                                                                                               |

-Let's refresh data in our Materialized View `mv_dmitriy_visits_and_eats` from exercise #07.
-Before this action, please generate one more Dmitriy visit that satisfies the SQL clause of Materialized View with additional requirement that Dmitriy should not visit the same pizzeria restaurant which was before.
+Let's refresh data in our Materialized View `mv_dmitriy_visits_and_eats` from exercise #06.
+Before this action, please generate one more Dmitriy visit that satisfies the SQL clause of Materialized View except pizzeria that we can see in a result from exercise #06.
 After adding a new visit please refresh a state of data for `mv_dmitriy_visits_and_eats`.

 ## Chapter XII
 ## Exercise 08 - Just clear our database